warpstorm/forum/README.md

 * Modular design allowing much of the code to be easily replaced or customized.
 * Static theme simplifies the development experience.
 No theme engine complexity here!

-## Licensing and Usage
+## Unlicensing and Usage

-Anything in this project which is not licensed and written by me is open and free, so you're welcome to steal anything and everything I've written here.
+Anything in this project which is originally written by me is open and free, so you're welcome to use it however you want.
 If you do, you would help me feel better about all my time spent by simply emailing<sup>[0]</sup> me to let me know you found some value.

 ## Notes